epomatti/az-bastion-hosts/README.md

 # Azure Bastion Hosts

 Bastion configuration with Windows and Linux VMs.
+Adapted from the official [docs][1]:

 <img src=".assets/bastion.png" />